AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `delay` - optional, must be an integer.
 If starts with `!`, scriptlet will not match the delay but all other will be defused.
 If do not start with `!`, the delay passed to the `setTimeout` call will be matched.

+> If `prevent-setTimeout` without parameters logs smth like `setTimeout(undefined, 1000)`, it means that no callback was passed to setTimeout() and that's not scriptlet issue

 **Examples**
 1. Prevents `setTimeout` calls if the callback matches `/\.test/` regardless of the delay.